Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 - Odds to win the national championship: +5000

-- The Fighting Illini were +5000 to win the national championship at the beginning of the season, and are now the same.
+- In terms of winning the national championship, the Fighting Illini currently have the same odds, going from +5000 at the beginning of the season to +5000.

-- The implied probability of Illinois winning the national championship, based on its +5000 moneyline odds, is 2%.
+- Illinois has a 2% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!